csmertx/csmertx.github.io/content/pad.md

 <br />
 <br />

-> csmertx.com is not affiliated with the 🔗 [Wounded Warrior Project](https://www.woundedwarriorproject.org/).
+> csmertx.com is not affiliated with the 🔗 [Wounded Warrior Project](https://www.woundedwarriorproject.org/ "woundedwarriorproject.org"), or 🔗 [Archive.org](https://archive.org "Archive.org")

 > Donation buttons lead to the Wounded Warrior Project, and Archive.org because I believe in those organizations.